Gillender Building: Demolition

 The contract to demolish the Gillender Building was awarded to Jacob Volk, known for his work on the McAdoo Tunnel, who himself claimed experience in demolishing 900 buildings.
 The steelwork demolition contract was sublet to Charles M. Seacomb.
 Initially, Volk subscribed to complete the job in 35 days and pay a $500 penalty for each day delayed, though the schedule was later extended to 45 days.
 Demolition was preceded with erection of a massive timber canopy over the sidewalks on Nassau and Wall Streets, and a thick wire mesh over the respective streets to protect people from falling debris.
 Inside, elevator shafts were converted into garbage chutes for the torn partitions and exterior masonry scrap.
 Openings about 10 ft square were cut through the floors of all stories above the fourth, allowing demolition contractors to deposit garbage.

 Demolition of the Stevens Building commenced in the beginning of April 1910, and that of the Gillender Building commenced on April 29, 1910.
 Material from the building was preserved as much as possible for reuse.
-The windows, doors, trim, interior fittings, and pipes were carefully removed, the window openings boarded up, and the floorboards removed and preserved as secondhand lumbers.
+The windows, doors, trim, interior fittings, and pipes were carefully removed, the window openings boarded up, and the floorboards removed and preserved as secondhand lumber.
 The copper sheeting and terracotta backing were carefully removed with steel derricks, leaving only the steel frame standing.
 Most of the steel in the Gillender Building was found to be relatively free of oxidation, with a few exception, as the frame was protected by the exterior terracotta cladding.
 Two hundred and fifty men were involved in the demolition project during the daytime, and a hundred during the night.
 Of these, two Italian workers were injured by falling girders, one of whom subsequently died in the hospital.
 The New York Times described the demolition thus: